kagsimsek/kagsimsek.github.io/misc.md

 _I believe in myself._ -Noel Gallagher (when asked if he believes in god)

+_She reminded me of me at her age...
+I mean when i was her age, she reminded me of her age...
+She reminded me of my age, at her age...
+When i was her age, she was reminded of me?_ -The IT Crowd, S01E05

 * Quantum-mechanical harmonic oscillator: Copy the following into a Mathematica notebook and evaluate it.
 WF[n] will produce you the normalized nth eigenfunction of the oscillator.

 ```Mathematica